karlyanelson/karlyanelson.github.io/posts/chartjs-custom-color-palette-responsive.md

 tags: post
 title: How to add your own custom color palette to Chart JS
 date: Last Modified
+description: Be able to have a longer list of available colors that ChartJS can automatically loop through.

 techStack:
   - name: Typescript
     version: 5.1